Particular/docs.particular.net/nservicebus/upgrades/host-7to8.md

 #### Profiles

 Profiles allowed endpoint configuration to be customized for different runtime environments like dev, test and prod.
-Self-hosted endpoints can instead explictly change configuration based on environment variables, command line arguments, machine names, etc.
+Self-hosted endpoints can instead explicitly change configuration based on environment variables, command line arguments, machine names, etc.

 ### Installation